ha7ilm/openwebrx/README.md

 - [digiham](https://github.com/jketterl/digiham) based demodularors (DMR, YSF)
 - [dsd](https://github.com/f4exb/dsdcc) based demodulators (D-Star, NXDN)

+**News (2019-07-13 by DD5JFK)**
+- Latest Features:
+  - FT8 Integration (using wsjt-x demodulators)
+  - New Map Feature that shows both decoded grid squares from FT8 and Locations decoded from YSF digital voice
+  - New Feature report that will show what functionality is available
+- There's a new Raspbian SD Card image available (see below)

 **News (2019-06-30 by DD5JFK)**
 - I have done some major rework on the openwebrx core, and I am planning to continue adding more features in the near future.
 Please check this place for updates.
 - My work has not been accepted into the upstream repository, so you will need to chose between my fork and the official version.